Miraz9907/fitness-health-coach-client/README.md

 Health Coach

 ### features and Funtionalities of website
-- Health coach is a Online based training program service.<br/>
+- Health coach is a Online based fitness training program service.<br/>
 - When a unknown user visit my website, he/she will see only three route.
 These are Home, Blog, and login. <br/>
 - But an unknown user can see about me and also can see only three services.
 In the buttom of the services section there is a SEE All Button. then user can see all services and service details. <br/>
 - user can log into the website using google, email password. <br/>